Some nights, it takes too much time and effort to think up an entrée and side dish, let alone cook both.

 One-Pot Chicken and Spanish Rice

 Comfort food with minimal clean-up?
 Sign us up for this one-pot chicken and Spanish rice recipe immediately.

 Not only does this complete chicken dinner come together in one pan, but it also takes only 40 minutes total time to cook up.
 It might be even faster if you adapt it for the Instant Pot, too.

 Chicken tenders become fall-apart good in this hearty rice dish, which combines flavors like paprika, garlic, poblano pepper, tomatoes, green olives, cilantro, and saffron.

 Don’t skip the saffron, either.
 Invest in a small bottle and add just a pinch — it’ll last forever and elevate your dishes.

-Easiest Chicken Wing Soup
+Instant Pot Chicken Wing Soup